ariesbabu/ocp-gitp/docs/ocp_ntnx_hci/ocp_csi.md

 11. Once installed you will see the operator in **Operator** > **Installed Operators**

-12. Click on **Nutanix CSI Operator**, and then click on  **NutanixCsiStorages** tab of the operator page and

-13. Click on **Create NutanixCsiStorage**

-13. Click on **Create** button

-14. Wait for the status to be **Conditions: Initialized, Deployed**
+12. Create a NutanixCsiStorage resource to deploy your driver You can do it directly inside the Operator UI with the Create instance button or with the following resource

+    ```bash
+    cat << EOF | oc apply -f -
+    apiVersion: crd.nutanix.com/v1alpha1
+    kind: NutanixCsiStorage
+    metadata:
+      name: nutanixcsistorage
+      namespace: openshift-cluster-csi-drivers
+    spec:
+      ntnxInitConfigMap:
+        usePC : false
+    EOF
+    ```

 This will create a NutanixCsiStorage resource to deploy your driver.

-You have succesfully installed the Nutanix CSI operator to take care of StorageClass installation and upgrades.
+You have successfully installed the Nutanix CSI operator to take care of StorageClass installation and upgrades.

 :::info